OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 data it wants.
 In addition, `request_details` specify the particular piece of data requested.

-If `request_details.tx_hash` is set, Trezor is requesting data about a specified previous transaction.
-If it is unset, Trezor wants data about current transaction.
+If `request_details.tx_hash` is set, Onekey is requesting data about a specified previous transaction.
+If it is unset, Onekey wants data about current transaction.

 ### Transaction input

-Trezor sets `request_type` to `TXINPUT`, and `request_details.tx_hash` is unset.
+Onekey sets `request_type` to `TXINPUT`, and `request_details.tx_hash` is unset.

 `request_details.request_index` is the index of the input in the transaction: 0 is the first input, 1 is second, etc.